PHYSICAL EDUCATION & HEALTH DOMAIN

 - Explore how the musculoskeletal and cardiorespiratory systems work together

-- consider a variety of legal and illegal practices and substances used to enhance performance
+- Consider a variety of legal and illegal practices and substances used to enhance performance

 - Investigate the possible causes of illness and injury